yfsun0920/DH110-2023Spring/Assignments/A06/README.md

 ![image](Images/Color%20Palette%20(Dark%20Mode).png)

+- Thinking about some keywords around the family fitness app, I select blue, orange and purple since they provide a feeling of energetic, playful, and friendly.

-- Purple is a color that can appeal to a wide demographic.
+- I choose purple as primary color since it can appeal to a wide demographic.
 It is often appreciated by both genders and across different age groups, which fits family members.
 The color has good contrast with both light and dark colors, making it a versatile choice that works well for text, buttons, and other UI elements against various backgrounds.

 ## Impression Test